Road safety is everyone’s business and a priority for the SAAQ. Road safety starts with obeying the Highway Safety Code and adopting safe behaviours.

 The Highway Safety Code (HSC) is clear: wearing a seat belt correctly is mandatory.
 If you fail to do so, you face a fine and having 3 demerit points...

-The law is no different when you are in a taxi!
+The law is no different when you are in a taxi or using rideshare services!
 All passengers must fasten their seat belts.

 If children are unable to fasten their seat belts, they must be placed in child safety seats that are appropriate for their weight and height.